ch-andrew/omega/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Live demo on Heroku](https://ch-omega.herokuapp.com/) (Load times might be slow due to using Heroku free Dynos)
+The project is currently in process of migration to a different hosting site [Deprecated due to Heroku free tier removal](https://ch-omega.herokuapp.com/) (Load times might be slow due to using Heroku free Dynos)

 Omega is a fake clothing brand with medium-sized office based in Indonesia.
 The company could ship their products to Singapore and Malaysia.
 This project is to create an eCommerce website for the company and a platform for the employees to create/manage content within the website.
 Omega is developed by using MERN(MongoDB, Express, React.js, Node.js) stack and designed with React-Bootstrap.